jdonaldson/promhx/Readme.md

 p1.then(function(x) trace("delivered " + x));

 // Deliver multiple promises when they are all available.
-// the "then" function must match the arity of the contained values
+// the "then" function arguments must match the promise type parameters passed
-// from the arguments to "when". var p2 = new Promise<Int>();
+// to "when".
+var p2 = new Promise<Int>();
 Promise.when(p1,p2).then(function(x,y) trace(x+y));